Customer Relationship Management and Direct Marketing (WiSe 2021/22)

 The password for all lecture materials will be sent via Email.
 Email and telephone enquiries regarding the password will not be answered.

 The course is limited to a maximum of 30 participants.
 If more than 30 people want to attend the course, the course leaders will make a selection.
-Interested students have to upload a current CV, a short letter of motivation and a transcript of records (documents can be in English or German) on the respective application website by October 31st (23:59) at the latest.
+Interested students have to upload a current CV, a short letter of motivation and a transcript of records (documents can be in English or German) on the respective application website.
+We have extended the application deadline to November 23rd (23:59).
 In case students have not performed any examinations during their master studies so far, they are invited to send their bachelor transcript.
 Students for whom the course is mandatory will be preferred.
 This applies in particular to master students in Information Systems with the selection of the Track Marketing, for whom up to 15 places are reserved.

 Content and learning objectives